contao/docs/docs/dev/framework/templates/architecture.md

 {{% notice note %}}
 You can only use Twig templates to extend from the legacy PHP templates, not the other way round.
-This also means, that an extension doing this for a template would force everyone to change there versions to Twig as well.
+This also means, that an extension doing this for a template, would force everyone to change there versions to Twig as well.
 In this case, the behavior is likely not what you want, and you should use the legacy template, still.
 {{% /notice %}}